Central Australia

 Central Australia, also sometimes referred to as the Red Centre, is an inexactly defined region associated with the geographic centre of Australia.
 In its narrowest sense it describes a region that is limited to the town of Alice Springs and its immediate surrounds including the MacDonnell Ranges.
+Commonly, it refers to an area up to 600 km from Alice Springs, in every direction.
 In its broadest use it can include almost any region in inland Australia that has remained relatively undeveloped, and in this sense is synonymous with the term Outback.

+In a modern, more formal sense it can refer to the administrative region used by the Northern Territory government, as of 2022.

 Centralia is another term associated with the area, most commonly used by locals.

-As described by Charles Sturt in one of the earlier uses of the term "A veil hung over Central Australia that could neither be pierced or raised.
-Girt round about by deserts, it almost appeared as if Nature had intentionally closed it upon civilized man, that she might have one domain on the earth's wide field over which the savage might roam in freedom."

-In a modern, more formal sense it can refer to the administrative region used by the Northern Territory government, as of 2022.

-Administrative region
+Administrative region of the NT

 Economic region

 There are six regions in the Northern Territory for the purposes of economic planning, as defined by the Northern Territory Government: